Venues of the 1980 Winter Olympics: After the Olympics

 The jumps from below in 2008, showing the landing hills.
 The 120-meter (K120) jump is at the right.

+Lake Placid was considered ideal for the available infrastructure from the 1932 Winter Olympics, most notably the Bobsleigh run.
+The existing facilities meant the Olympics could be staged on a reasonable budget and with limited environmental impact.
+It was not just a matter of convenience, either, according to Lake Placid's congressman, Representative Robert McEwen.
+"It is no secret to us in America that the measure of federal support given to athletes in Communist countries (so that they win medals and improve the countries' image abroad) is on a level unknown to us here in America," he told Congress."
+This would be a step in the right direction, a worthy investment in American winter athletes."

+The local Olympic committee needed congressional approval for funding to build the Olympic Village.
+Congress required an after use contract for facilities, and it was agreed that the Olympic Village would be built in accordance to Federal Bureau of Prisons needs.
+Following the Olympic Games, it was repurposed for Federal Correctional Institution, Ray Brook.

 The luge track hosted the FIL World Luge Championships in 1983, the first time the championships were held outside of Europe.
 Meanwhile, the bobsleigh track would host the FIBT World Championships in 1997 in men's skeleton.
 In the late 1990s, the luge track was demolished and replaced with a combination bobsleigh, luge, and skeleton track was built that would be completed in time for the 2000 Winter Goodwill Games.
 The combination venue hosted the men's bobsleigh World Championships in 2003.
 In 2009, the combination track became the first track to host the bobsleigh, luge, and skeleton world championships the same year in a non-Winter Olympic year.
 On 4 February 2010, the entire venue was added to the National Register of Historic Places in the United States.

 Lake Placid host the men's version of the Biathlon World Championships in 1987.
 The city also hosted the first FIS Freestyle World Ski Championships held outside of Europe in 1991.

 In 1994, the ski jumps were upgraded to meet the International Ski Federation requirements of K90 and K120.

 The Olympic Center Arena continues to be used and was renamed the Herb Brooks Arena in 2005 after the coach of 1980 US ice hockey team.

-The Olympic Village facilities were repurposed for Federal Correctional Institution, Ray Brook.